Dieterbe/dieterblog/content/posts/so-what-does-open-source-mean-again-exactly.md

 > Individuals and organizations desiring to commercially redistribute
 > Caldera OpenDOS must acquire a license with an associated small fee.

 Today we would refer to it as dual-licensing, using Source Available due to the non-compete clause.
-But in 1996, actual practiotioners referred to it as "Open Source"!
+But in 1996, actual practitioners referred to it as "Open Source"!

 You can download the OpenDos package from [ArchiveOS](https://archiveos.org/drdos/) and have a look at the license file, which includes even more restrictions such as "single computer". (like I said, I had nothing better to do).

+Martin Espinoza
+  https://web.archive.org/web/20180205140347/http://hyperlogos.org/article/Who-Invented-Term-Open-Source similar breakdown to me https://web.archive.org/web/20180315075903/http://hyperlogos.org/blog/drink/term-Open-Source followup with Caldera response, "open source" was widespread!

-in 1990, a magazine editor by name of Tony Patti not only refers to Open Source software [but mentions that this was an Open Source policy at NSA in 1987](https://groups.google.com/g/sci.crypt/c/_696x9zT8MI#0243ee9294bdc300)
+in 1990, a magazine editor by name of Tony Patti not only refers to Open Source software [but mentions that NSA in 1987 referred to "software was developed from open source material"](https://groups.google.com/g/sci.crypt/c/_696x9zT8MI#0243ee9294bdc300)

-Also in 1996, the OpenBSD project [had this to say](https://web.archive.org/web/20220818022950/https://en.wikipedia.org/wiki/OpenBSD):

-> The word "open" in the name OpenBSD refers to the availability of the operating system source code on the Internet, although the word "open" in the name OpenSSH means "OpenBSD".
-It also refers to the wide range of hardware platforms the system supports.

-There's also [OpenVMS](https://en.wikipedia.org/wiki/OpenVMS), and [OpenStep](https://en.wikipedia.org/wiki/OpenStep) where "open" was used in ways other than open source.

-Seems an individual by the name of Bryan Lunduke has done similar research and found a couple more USENET posts.
+Seems an individual by the name of Bryan Lunduke has done similar research and found several more USENET posts about "open source", clearly in the context of opet source software, predating OSI by many years.
 He breaks it down [on his substack](https://lunduke.substack.com/p/who-really-coined-the-term-open-source) and concludes, that without doing further digging, we can conclude that the first usages of the term "Open Source" go back at least as early as as:

 * commercially, by Caldera in 1996.
 * by an invidiual, May of 1990 by Tony Patti.
 * potentially by a government agency, the NSA in 1987.

+Sidenote, the word "open" was also used in software, e.g. [OpenVMS](https://en.wikipedia.org/wiki/OpenVMS) since 1977, [OpenStep](https://en.wikipedia.org/wiki/OpenStep) since 1994 and of course in 1996, the OpenBSD project started.  [about their name:](https://web.archive.org/web/20220818022950/https://en.wikipedia.org/wiki/OpenBSD):

+> The word "open" in the name OpenBSD refers to the **availability of the operating system source code on the Internet**, although the word "open" in the name OpenSSH means "OpenBSD".
+It also refers to the wide range of hardware platforms the system supports.